3elk4/3elk4/README.md

 I'm backend software developer from Poland.

 - My professional journey has been all about creating backend in Ruby on Rails.
-- Currently, I am eager to learn creating web and desktop applications using .Net technologies (ASP.Net, Blazor, WPF) with C# language.
+- Currently, I am eager to learn creating web and desktop applications using .Net technologies (ASP.Net, Blazor, WPF) with C# language and broaden my skills on frontend field (Angular).
 - In my free time, I deepen knowledge about Artificial Intelligence.

 ### 🛠️ Languages and Tools